CiscoSecurity/tr-05-serverless-relay/aws/README.md

 deployments.
 Instead, you will probably want to manually manage your IAM policies.

-That is why the `manage_roles` setting is set to `false` in the Zappa [configuration file](../zappa_settings.json).
-Also, notice the `role_name` setting, it makes Zappa look for an IAM role with the following name:
+That is why in the [Zappa Settings](../zappa_settings.json) the `manage_roles` setting is set to `false`.
+Also, notice the `role_name` setting, it makes Zappa look for a custom IAM role named `tr-serverless-relay-ZappaLambdaExecutionRole`.
-`tr-serverless-relay-ZappaLambdaExecutionRole`.
 The role will be automatically attached to your Lambda by Zappa.
+Moreover, once you have created the role, you will be able to re-use it for any future Lambdas.

-**Note.** After having properly configured your `serverless` user, Zappa must be able to attach such roles to any of your Lambdas on behalf of `serverless`.
+**Note.** After having properly configured your `serverless` user, Zappa must be able to attach such roles (i.e. with the `-ZappaLambdaExecutionRole` suffix) to any of your Lambdas on behalf of `serverless`.
+Again, you may check the [Deployment Policy](ZappaLambdaDeploymentPolicy.json) one more time to figure out where that permission comes from.
+Hint: remember the line where you must have already substituted some placeholder with your AWS account ID.

+#### Sample AWS IAM Policy for Execution (`ZappaLambdaExecutionPolicy`)

-We have already compiled the
-[policy file](ZappaLambdaExecutionPolicy.json) with a much smaller set of permissions intended exactly for our particular use case (i.e. implementation of Threat Response Serverless Relay APIs).
-You just have to create an AIM role and attach this policy to the role by going through the following steps:
+We have already compiled the [Execution Policy](ZappaLambdaExecutionPolicy.json) for your with a much smaller set of permissions intended exactly for our particular use case (i.e. implementation of Serverless Relays).
+It is still a JSON document in the format you should already be familiar with.

+To create your `tr-serverless-relay-ZappaLambdaExecutionRole` role and attach the [Execution Policy](ZappaLambdaExecutionPolicy.json) to it, you have to go through the following steps:
 1. Go to the `Identity and Access Management (IAM)` console.
 2. Select the `Policies` tab under the `Access management` drop-down list.
 3. Click the `Create policy` button.